 develop veteran employees.
 Small employers can qualify for a platinum

-or gold medallion based on the percentage of veteran employees among other
+or gold medallion based on the percentage of veteran employees among

 How to Become a